inrupt/solid-client-js/docs/prose/README.md

-# apidocs
+# docs

-Builds the API docs site from generated api \*.md files.
+The source for the documentation.

 ## To Build